The Common Stage is one of the main focal points of the festival and it plays host to incredible acts.

 Ticket price includes entry to the Seafront Attractions including D- Day museum, Southsea Castle & Southsea Skate Park.

-The Specials, James Bay, The Hives, The Rifles, Clean Bandit, The Vaccines and more.
+Music: The Specials, James Bay, The Hives, The Rifles, Clean Bandit, The Vaccines and more.

 For tickets and details go to: www.victoriousfestival.co.uk

 The Libertines and Kaiser Chiefs topped the bill for Friday night.
-Topping the Sunday bill with a UK festival exclusive is one of the most exhilarating, influential and chaotic electronic bands of the past 20 years –The Prodigy.
+Topping the Sunday bill with a UK festival exclusive was one of the most exhilarating, influential and chaotic electronic bands of the past 20 years –The Prodigy.
 Following six no.1 albums and jaw-dropping live performances across the world, the original masters of big beat remain one of the most successful electronic acts of all time.
 This live show at Victorious 2018 proved to be an unparalleled festival finale.
 Headlining Saturday night was singer, songwriter, musician and household name Paul Weller.
 Following widespread critical acclaim for his 13th studio album A Kind Revolution, the former Jam and Style Council’s frontman, crafted an unforgettable set blending new material with old favourites.

-Fresh from enjoying the success of her Number 1 hit album‘The Architect’ at the end of 2017, double platinum-selling singer-songwriter, Paloma Faith was also be gracing the stage on Saturday.
+Fresh from enjoying the success of her Number 1 hit album‘The Architect’ at the end of 2017, double platinum-selling singer-songwriter, Paloma Faith was also gracing the stage on Saturday.
 Known for her retro-soul sound and eccentric style, Faith’s chart topping hits are as unique as they are infectious and her dynamic live show ignited the Victorious party.

 Following a lengthy five-year hiatus and promising to “herald in a new era”, indie rockers Friendly Fires brought their brand of indie-dance to the stage on Sunday night with an incendiary live performance showcasing brand new tracks.